Peter Eisenman

-Peter David Eisenman (born August 11, 1932) is an American architect, writer, and professor.
-Considered one of the New York Five, Eisenman is known for his high modernist and deconstructive designs, as well as for his authorship of several architectural books.
+Peter David Eisenman (born August 11, 1932) is an American architect.
+He is one of the New York Five.
+Eisenman specializes in high modernist and deconstructive designs, and authored several architectural books.
 His work has won him several awards, including the Wolf Prize in Arts.

-Biography

-Early life
+Early life and education

 Peter Eisenman was born to Jewish parents on August 11, 1932, in Newark, New Jersey.
 As a child, he attended Columbia High School located in Maplewood, New Jersey.

-He transferred into the architecture school as an undergraduate at Cornell University and gave up his position on the swimming team in order to commit full-time to his studies.
-He received a Bachelor of Architecture degree from Cornell, a Master of Architecture degree from Columbia University's Graduate School of Architecture, Planning and Preservation, and MA and PhD degrees from the University of Cambridge.
+Eisenman transferred into the architecture school as an undergraduate at Cornell University and gave up his position on the swimming team in order to commit full-time to his studies.
+He received a Bachelor of Architecture degree from Cornell, a Master of Architecture degree from Columbia University, and MA and PhD degrees from the University of Cambridge.
 He received an honorary degree from Syracuse University School of Architecture in 2007.

 Career

-He first rose to prominence as a member of the New York Five (also known as "the Whites"), along with fellow architects Charles Gwathmey, John Hejduk, Richard Meier, and Michael Graves.
+Eisenman first rose to prominence as a member of the New York Five (also known as "the Whites"), along with fellow architects Charles Gwathmey, John Hejduk, Richard Meier, and Michael Graves.
 Some of their work was presented at a CASE Studies conference in 1969, catapulting their respective careers.
 Eisenman received a number of grants from the Graham Foundation for work done in this period.
 The New York Five began their careers by iterating on Le Corbusier's distinctive style, but they all subsequently developed unique styles and ideologies.
 Over time, the expansive, fragmentary, and disjointed aspects of Eisenman's work led to him being considered an early Deconstructivist, though he wished to distance himself from that label.

 The Memorial to the Murdered Jews of Europe at the site of the gardens of the former Reich Chancellery in Berlin.

 Eisenman currently teaches theory seminars and advanced design studios at the Yale School of Architecture, and is Professor Emeritus at the Cooper Union School of Architecture.
 Previously, he taught at the University of Cambridge, Harvard University, the University of Pennsylvania, Princeton University School of Architecture, and the Ohio State University.
 He founded the Institute for Architecture and Urban Studies in 1967 and served as its Executive Director until 1981.